emastho/vixenydocs/src/routes/basics/guides/basics/headings/+page.md

 ### Using it in a Wrap

-In this example, we are going to use `customPetition` and `get` and correctly add headers.
+In this example, we are going to use `route` and `get` and correctly add headers.

 ```javascript